gleb-pp/sudoku-solver/README.md

 The model creates the population of sudoku fields.

+1. The model creates `POPULATION_SIZE` sudoku fields with the initial digits in it.
-For all initially empty cells, the model randomly chooses the digit to put in it from the list of allowed digits.
+2. For all initially empty cells, the model randomly chooses the digit to put in it from the list of allowed digits.

 ### Make Children